 Water Connects Us All

+A lake association is typically a voluntary organization formed by people living around or interested in a particular lake.
+Its primary purpose is to promote the well-being and preservation of the lake and its surrounding environment.
 Research by Concordia College found that Minnesota has over 500 lake associations.
-When taken collectively, they are the largest (estimated 100k members), most philanthropic ($6.25 million annually for lake projects) and most engaged (1.2 million volunteer hours annually) conservation group in the State.
+When taken collectively, they are the largest (estimated 100k members), most philanthropic ($10 million annually for lake projects) and most engaged (1.2 million volunteer hours annually) conservation group in the State.

-We know that by supporting Lake Associations, and bringing lake association voices together, we can protect Minnesta’s lake heritage for current and future generations.
+We know that by supporting the capacity of Lake Associations, and bringing voices together, we can protect Minnesota’s lake heritage for current and future generations.
 Lake Associations are the only ones doing this work.

 The state cannot.
 The management of water is spread across multiple agencies, MN DNR, MN Pollution Control Agency, Bureau of Soil and Water Reclamation, BSWR, MN Department of Agriculture.
 Even within the DNR, the management of lakes is divided among different departments.
 Fisheries permits the treatment of native plants and fishes, EcoWaters the management of Aquatic Invasive Species, Parks and Trails the boat ramps.